If nobody believed in superstition it would be unable to hurt anyone

 The third reason, she expects the message to be promoted all over the world which is a call on the Church to believe the apparition and perform this promotion.
 The message will not have much effect unless the Church accepts it as an authentic revelation.
 It needs to put it first above all apparitions.
 It needs to reject apparitions such as Medjugorje which have other messages that the apparition wants promoted.

 The fourth reason is that nothing in the text indicates that the Virgin ever intends starting up a new apparition site in future.
 Therefore she should be taken literally and we must ignore fancy interpretations put on it by people who want to forget that she said it was the last ever warning.

 The apparition is the most condemned one there ever was.
 Conchita certainly lied about Pope Paul VI knowing the date of the great miracle she promised and said he would live to see it.
 Her lady made a very basic error for the great miracle was her main message and she failed to tell Conchita the right date though she tried.
 She was a false prophet.

-a Tabernacle to fake her miracle of the host.
+host from a Tabernacle to fake her miracle of the host.

 The Church said that the judgement if the vision was real or not or

 from God or Satan or a lie rested entirely on the bishop of the diocese of